"I'm so aware of the responsibility I have to tell the story in the best way possible..." - hmv.com talks to the cast & director of Harriet

 Black Nativity and Eve's Bayou director Kasi Lemmons is the person helming the biopic, working from a reworked script co-written by Howard and Lemmons herself, while Tony-winning actress Cynthia Erivo tackles the starring role of Harriet Tubman.
 Alongside her is a cast that includes Hamilton star Leslie Odom Jr., Joe Allwyn, Janelle Monae and Jennifer Nettles.

-With the film in UK cinemas this weekend we spoke to Kasi, Joe and Cynthia about bringing Harriet Tubman's story to life.
+With the film arriving on DVD on Monday (March 30th), we spoke to Kasi, Joe and Cynthia about bringing Harriet Tubman's story to life.
 Watch our interview below...